 Getting to Mendocino

-Chances are you’ll be driving north from San Francisco to Mendocino.
-You could take Highway 101 a good part of the way there but it’s a whole lot more interesting to drive Highway 1 along the coast.
+There’s a good chance you’ll be driving north from San Francisco to Mendocino.
+You could take Highway 101 part of the way there, but it’s a whole lot more interesting to drive Highway 1 along the coast.

 Location map of things to do in Mendocino